How to Find the Best Macbook Pro Case To Fit Your Lifestyle

 Let's state the obvious first: Apple makes some of the most expensive laptop computers on the planet.
 If you're a professional of any kind, you typically order the most powerful version of a given size ( 13" or 15" currently) and then add some extra memory or other type of upgrade.
-This tends to drive the price higher but again, you need the best to do the best work so the investment is well worth it.
+This tends to drive the price higher but again, you need the best to do your best work so the investment is well worth it.

 The question is, why does someone choose the most expensive thing of it's kind then turn around and choose the cheapest thing of it's kind to protect it?

-MacBook Pro Cases - The Bad and the Ugly
+The Good, The Bad and the Ugly

 If you purchased a Ferrari would you drive it home and park it in a garage you cobbled together from some old refrigerator boxes and some duck tape?